AI Weekly: Palantir, Twitter, and building public trust into the AI design process

 Twitter also continues to share none of the results from a 2017 assessment for gender and racial bias.
 Instead, a Twitter spokesperson told VentureBeat more details will be released in the coming weeks, the same response the company had when the apparent bias first came to light.

-Twitter does not appear to have an official policy to assess algorithms for bias before deployment, something civil rights groups urged Facebook to do this summer.
+Twitter does not appear to have an official policy to assess algorithms for bias before deployment, something civil rights groups urged Facebook to develop this summer.
 It’s unclear whether the saliency algorithm episode will lead to any lasting change in policy at Twitter, but what makes the scandal worse is that so many people were unaware that artificial intelligence was even in use.

 This all brings us to another event that happened earlier this week: The cities of Amsterdam and Helsinki rolled out algorithm registries.
 Both cities only have a few algorithms listed thus far and plan to make more changes, but the registry lists the datasets used to train an algorithm, how models are used, and how they were assessed for bias or risk.
 The goal, a Helsinki city official said, was to promote transparency so the public can trust the results of algorithms used by city governments.
 If they have questions or concerns, the registry lists the name and contact information of the city department and official responsible for the algorithm’s deployment.